Thesis

 For economics programs (School of Business):

-According to the rules of good scientific practice, you must cite everything that you have taken from external sources both word for word and in terms of content.
+According to the principles of good scientific practice, you must cite all information taken from external sources, both direct quotations and paraphrased content.

 Notice as of March 20, 2023

-We recommend you consult your supervisor about the intention of using AI when writing your thesis.
+It is recommended to consult your supervisor regarding the intended use of AI tools when writing your thesis.

-Some final theses might contain data for which the publication is required to be delayed by law.
+Some final theses may contain data for which publication must be legally delayed.
 This is particularly the case when:

-- The work is being developed within the framework of the GAČR/TAČR project which requires a time delay in the publication of the results.
+- The work is part of a GAČR/TAČR project that mandates a delay in publishing results.

-- If the protection of an object of industrial property (especially a patent or a utility or industrial design based on the results contained in the final thesis) is planned.
+- Protection of industrial property (e.g., patent, utility model, or industrial design) based on the thesis results is planned.

 Postponement of publication is requested by the supervisor.
-The work marked in this way is then governed by special rules for submission (more information here), printing and defence.
+Theses marked for deferred publication are governed by special rules regarding submission, printing, and defence (more information here).

-For complete information and instructions, please refer to the Directive A/S/961/6/2018: Defence and storage of theses with deferred publishing (see document).
+For full instructions, refer to Directive A/S/961/6/2018: Defence and storage of theses with deferred publishing (see document).

 Bachelor thesis

-For general writing, printing and submission procedures, please refer to the Guidelines for Authors of Bachelor Theses.
-Always check with your supervisor whether the procedure is different at your department.
+For general writing, printing, and submission procedures, please refer to the Guidelines for Authors of Bachelor Theses.
+Always check with your supervisor whether your department has any specific procedures.

-Each faculty/department has a different principle of listing topics, see below.
-In addition, it is possible to make individual arrangements with the supervisor from your department/faculty (or externally) on a specific topic, and the enrolment is then governed by the supervisor's instructions.
+Each faculty/department has its own process for listing topics.
+You can also make individual arrangements with a supervisor from your department (or externally) for a specific topic; enrollment is then governed by the supervisor’s instructions.

-- FCHT – The students will receive an invitation to a meeting with the vice dean regarding the possible topics for the final thesis by the end of the 4th semester.
-Based on the preferences and interests of the student, the vice dean will recommend a suitable topic and possible supervisor and guide the student in the following steps.
+- FCHT – Students receive an invitation to a meeting with the vice dean by the end of the 4th semester.
+Based on the student’s preferences and interests, the vice dean recommends a suitable topic and possible supervisor and guides the student in the following steps.

 - SoB – Suggested topics are listed on the SoB website.
-The student usually agrees on the topic individually with the selected supervisor.
+Students agree on the topic individually with their chosen supervisor.

 Don’t underestimate the importance of choosing the right topic.
-It’s much easier to write if you are genuinely interested in the subject and feel a personal connection to it.
-Take time to explore different options, browse through the available topics, and if something catches your eye—whether it’s the theme itself, the supervisor, or the laboratory—sign up or, even better, arrange a meeting with the potential supervisor to discuss the details.
+It’s much easier to write about a subject you are genuinely interested in.
+Explore different options, browse available topics, and if something appeals to you—whether the theme, supervisor, or laboratory—arrange a meeting with the potential supervisor to discuss details.

-If you are hesitating between several options, set up meetings with different supervisors to learn more about what each project would involve.
-Consider not only the topic, but also how well you think you will collaborate with the supervisor, what the team or laboratory environment is like, and other factors that may help you decide.
-Don’t wait too long, though—topics and supervisors can be taken quickly.
-If the project suits you and circumstances allow, you may even be able to continue with the same topic or research group for your master’s thesis.
+If you are considering multiple options, meet with different supervisors to understand what each project involves.
+Consider the topic, collaboration with the supervisor, team or lab environment, and other factors.
+Don’t wait too long—topics and supervisors can be taken quickly.
+If circumstances allow, you may continue with the same topic or research group for your master’s thesis.

 Where to Get Inspiration